Hamziniii/Machina.js/README.md

 ## Decorator (class) vs No decorators
 There are two methods of using this: decorators or no decorators.
 For decorators you need to use javascript classes with typescript decorators.
-(Make sure you enable expermental decorators for ts)
+(Make sure you enable expermental decorators for ts)<br>
 There is nothing more you need to do if you don't want to use decorators.
 There also is nothing stoping you from using both.